The T tiffin

 - 1/2 cup: Grated dry coconut (Copra)

-- Roast sesame seeds until good aroma comes from the seeds.
+- Roast sesame seeds until good aroma come from the seeds.
 Keep it aside.

 - Next roast the groundnuts.
 Grind the roasted sesame seeds coarsely, but grind the roasted groundnuts finely.
 Mix them together.